woocommerce/migrator-cli/README.md

     Filter products created *after or on* this specific date/time.
 Use ISO 8601 format.

   [--limit]
-    Specify the *maximum total* number of products to process across all batches.
-Defaults to processing all matched products.
+    Specify the *maximum total* number of products to process across all batches (default:100, max: 250).

   [--perpage]
     Define the *number of products to fetch* from Shopify in each API request (batch size).
 Max 250.
 Defaults to 250.